birkskyum/maplibre-native-wasm/README.md

 ## MapLibre Native WASM distributiosn

-Targets that have been compiled to WASM and are distributed here:
+Targets that have been compiled to WebAssembly and are distributed here:
 - Qt / OpenGL2